kaklise/WNTR/documentation/libraries.rst

 * Plot patterns
 * Save and load custom libraries for use in subsequent projects

-Each library entry has the following dictionary keys:
+Each library entry is defined as a dictionary with the following keys:

 * **name**: Pattern name (string)
 * **category**: Pattern category (string, optional)